Shane Duffy: Loan spells

 Duffy joined Burnley on loan on 24 March 2011 on an initial 28-day loan with the possibility of an extension until the end of the 2010–11 season.
 Duffy made his debut for Burnley on 2 April 2011 in the 2–1 defeat to Ipswich Town, playing the full 90 minutes.
 This turns out to be his only appearances for the club, as he returned to his parent club on 20 April 2011.

 Duffy stated on his Twitter account that he wanted to be loaned out to get first team football.
 As a result, Duffy joined Scunthorpe United on loan on 31 August 2011.
 He made his debut on 10 September 2011, starting the whole game, in a 1–1 draw against Sheffield United, winning the Man of the Match award.
 Duffy's appearance in the first team led to Scunthorpe United extending his loan spells on three occasions.
 It wasn't until on 29 October 2011 when he scored his first goal for the club, in a 2–1 win against Tranmere Rovers.
 Two months later on 26 December 2011, Duffy scored his second goal for the club, in a 3–1 loss against Bury.
 He made a total of 19 appearances for the Iron before his parent club recalled him on 5 January 2012, due to an injury to Phil Jagielka, Everton's regular centre-back.

 On 26 September 2013, Duffy joined Championship club Yeovil Town on an initial month loan.
 He made his Yeovil Town's debut, starting the whole game, in a 1–1 draw against Bolton Wanderers two days later.
 Duffy then helped the side two consecutive clean sheets in two matches between 30 November 2013 and 3 December 2013 against Watford and Blackpool.
 Duffy's loan was eventually extended for a further two months and he made a total of 14 appearances for Yeovil before returning to Everton on 27 December 2013.
 He rejoined Yeovil on 1 January 2014 when the transfer window re-opened, joining on loan until the end of the season.
-After keeping two consecutive clean sheets once again, Duffy scored his first goal for the club, in a 1–1 draw against Reading on 1 March 2014.
-Having become a first team regular for Yeovil Town throughout the 2013–14 season, he made thirty–nine appearances and scoring once in all competitions.
+After keeping two consecutive clean sheets once again, Duffy scored his first goal for the club in a 1–1 draw against Reading on 1 March 2014.
+Having become a first team regular for Yeovil Town throughout the 2013–14 season, he made 39 appearances and scored once in all competitions.